llmariner/llmariner/tutorials/README.md

 This directory contains Jupyter Notebooks for the LLMariner Tutorial.

-## Setting up Juypter
+## Setting up Jupyter

-Please follow https://jupyter.org/install to install Juypter.
+Please follow https://jupyter.org/install to install Jupyter.
 The following is an example install procedure

 ```bash